-Nearly 60 industry groups and businesses joined Farmers for Free Trade sent a letter to Senators Schumer and McConnell to bring Doug McKalip and Alexis Taylor’s nominations to the floor for a vote.
-Doug has been nominated by President Biden to serve as the United States’ Chief Ag Negotiator at USTR.
-Alexis has been nominated to serve as Under Secretary of USDA for Trade and Foreign Agricultural Affairs.
+Nearly 60 industry groups and businesses joined Farmers for Free Trade in sending a letter to Senators Schumer and McConnell to bring Doug McKalip and Alexis Taylor’s nominations to the floor for a vote.
+Doug was nominated by President Biden to serve as the United States’ Chief Ag Negotiator at USTR.
+Alexis was nominated to serve as Under Secretary of USDA for Trade and Foreign Agricultural Affairs.
 Unfortunately, both of these nominations have been held up by Senators concerned about unrelated matters.
 It is important to U.S. food and agriculture that we get these two individual confirmed so that we can be well represented on the issues that are so important to our industry.

 A copy of the letter is below.